TGAC/grassroots-docs/developing_referred_services.md

 A Referred Service needs to be used with a Service module that is designed to be reused.
 The idea being that the module performs a generic task with the specific details provided by the given configuration file.
-Currently there is one such type of Service module: the "Web Seacrh Service*.
+Currently there is one such type of Service module: the "Web Search Service*.

 ## Web Search Service